 A specific aspect of architecture in the area of architectural technology.
 Offerings vary from year to year.
 (Workshop).

-Includes: Experiential Learning Activity Prerequisite(s): permission of the School.
+Includes: Experiential Learning Activity

+Prerequisite(s): permission of the School.

+Lecture, seminar, lab or field work six hours a week.

 ARCC 4100 [0.5 credit] Lighting for Architecture